jqknono/iptables_debug_tool/readme.md

 [Github Repo](https://github.com/jqknono/iptables_debug_tool)

-Packet capture logs are a way to debug firewall rules, but when capturing packets, there are many useless ones.
+Packet capture logs are a method for debugging firewall rules.
+However, capturing packets often results in many irrelevant entries.
 There are two ways to only capture specific packets: whitelist mode and blacklist mode.

-- Whitelist mode: Only captures packets that meet certain criteria.
-You need to construct the packets yourself, usually only needing to create SYN packets.
-However, before each test, be sure to use `conntrack -F` to clear established connections.
+- Whitelist mode: This mode only captures packets that meet certain criteria.
+You need to construct the packets yourself, typically only needing to create SYN packets.
+However, ensure to use conntrack -F to clear established connections before each test.
-- Blacklist mode: First collect a period of inactivity logs and add the traffic from these logs to the ignore list.
-This ensures the purity of the logs during operations.
+- Blacklist mode: This mode involves first collecting a period of inactivity logs and adding the traffic from these logs to the ignore list.
+This ensures the integrity of the logs during operations.

 **The method that captures the most complete packet path is the blacklist mode, but it's more complex to set up.** Modify the `black_apply_default_rule` function as needed.

-This script helps implement both packet capture modes.
+This script aids in implementing both packet capture modes.

 ## Whitelist Mode